Pofay/pofay-blog/content/blog/wireless-tethering-j5/index.md

 ![key-pin](/key-pin.png)

-Then open up your Arduino IDE and stick this code in it.
+Then open up your Arduino IDE and stick this code:

 `gist:pofay/d1b43d63158483ca666d5380d5a0ad7d#bluetooth-setup.ino`

-Assuming you have done the required connection, run the code and quickly use a jumper wire to **connect PIN 9 of your Arduino to the HC-05 KEY PIN**.
+Assuming you have done the required connection, **run the code and manually connect a jumper wire to PIN 9 of your Arduino to the HC-05 KEY PIN**.

 You have 10 seconds to do that.

 After 10 seconds the TX LED of your Arduino should blink every second for 6 seconds.

 If you've done this right you should see an output in your Serial Monitor similar to this:

     Starting config
     OK
     OK[VERSION]
     OK